elishagretton/pinterest-data-pipeline744/docs/milestone_6.md

 - For the capacity mode, select `On demand`.
 - Click `Create Data Stream`

 Now there should be three streams for each dataframe.
 Currently, these streams are empty.
-Next, we will build an API and write code to send data to these streams in real-time.
+Next, we build an API and write code to send data to these streams in real-time.

 ## Step 2: Configure the API with Kinesis proxy integration